MattCBowman/Locomotive-fundamentals/README.md

 Liquid defines 2 types of markup, pretty close to what you are used to with Erb:

-**Output markup: matched pairs of curly brackets output the value of an object :**
+**Output markup: matched pairs of curly brackets output the value of an object:**

 Erb:

     <%= @product.name %>

-Liquid :
+Liquid:

     {{ product.name }}

 **Tag markup: matched pairs of curly brackets and percent, not resolved to text:**

-Erb :
+Erb:

     <% name = @product.name %>

-Liquid :
+Liquid:

     {% assign name with product.name %}